-The word derogar is used when a law that has been in force in a state or country and has been previously approved is annulled.
+This word is used when any law that has been in force in a state or country and has been previously approved is annulled.
 For example: The new article on health care was given to derogar the rule that preceded it.

 Many terms used in the legal plane are phrases from Latin.
-An example of this case is the phrase lex posterior derogat which translated into Spanish means The new law derogates the previous one.
+An example of this case is the phrase lex posterior derogat , which translated into english means “the new law deroga the previous one”.